 Our contact details for Privacy queries are set out below.

-If you have any queries about this Policy, the way in which Kineo, Sitepass or City & Guilds processes personal data, or about exercising any of your rights, please send an email to us, our contact details for Privacy queries are set out below.
+If you have any queries about this Policy, the way in which Kineo, Sitepass or City & Guilds Group processes Personal Information, or about exercising any of your rights, please send an email to us, our contact details for Privacy queries are set out below.

 Email: email@example.com; or

-Mail: write to Data Protection, City & Guilds, 1 Giltspur Street, London EC1A 9DD.
+Mail: write to Data Protection Officer, City & Guilds, 1 Giltspur Street, London EC1A 9DD.

 Australia & New Zealand